DHTMLX/docs-kanban/docs/guides/initialization.md

 ## Creating container

-Add a container for JS Kanban and give it an ID, for example *"root"*:
+Add a container for Kanban and give it an ID, for example *"root"*:

 ```jsx title="index.html"
 <div id="root"></div>